iterative/dvc.org/content/docs/command-reference/params/index.md

 layers = params['train']['layers']
 ```

-You can find that each parameter and their values were saved to `dvc.yaml` and
+You can find that each parameter was defined in `dvc.yaml`, as well as saved to
-`dvc.lock`.
-These are compared to the values in the params files when
+`dvc.lock` along with the values.
+These are compared to the params files when
-`dvc repro` is used to determine if the parameter dependency has changed.
+`dvc repro` is used, to determine if the parameter dependency has changed.

 ```yaml
 # dvc.yaml